fivetran/great_expectations/great_expectations/expectations/core/schemas/README.md

 # Expectation JSON Schemas

 ## Specification
-Expectation JSON schemas follow should conform to the [JsonSchema7 interface](https://jsonforms.io/api/core/interfaces/jsonschema7).
+Expectation JSON schemas should conform to the [JsonSchema7 interface](https://jsonforms.io/api/core/interfaces/jsonschema7).
 We ensure this by validating each schema using the python [jsonschema](https://python-jsonschema.readthedocs.io/en/stable/) library (e.g. using `Draft7Validator.check_schema()`).

 ## Metadata Property
 Properties on the Expectation schemas represent class instance variable definitions except for one special property: `metadata`